uf-mil/mil/docs/software/adding_documentation.md

 folder.

 ## Docstrings
 Docstrings are a powerful method of documentation.
-The documentation is clearly outlined in the code, allowing developers to grasp what classes and methods do as they're working on them.
+The documentation is outlined in the code, allowing developers to grasp what classes and methods do as they're working on them.
 Plus, these docstrings get concatenated together to form the HTML reference docs.
 (Hint: These are what make up most of the [Software Reference page](/docs/reference/index.rst)!)